 Around day 3 or 4, your milk will come in.
 You will know this happens when your breasts feel huge.
 If your breasts feel so full that they are uncomfortable and your baby doesn’t want to nurse at the moment, you can hand express a little milk out, so you aren’t so uncomfortable.
 Until about two weeks postpartum, your body will produce transitional milk.
 Maturation of your milk continues from two weeks until around 4-6 weeks.
-Your milk decreases in protein and antibodies in this transitional period and increases lactose, fat, and water-soluble vitamins.
+Your milk decreases protein and antibodies during this transitional period and increases lactose, fat, and water-soluble vitamins.
 The composition of mature milk remains constant over time.

 How Milk Production Works

 Milk production works on a supply and demand system.
 This principle is the cornerstone of breastfeeding.
 The amount of milk your body produces depends on how much you remove.
 The first two to three weeks are crucial for establishing your production.
 You will want to be on top of nursing for the first few weeks.
-Each breast calibrates individually, so you want to be sure to use both sides.
+Each breast calibrates individually, so you want to use both sides.
 You do not need to obsess over equally splitting the time between your left and right breasts but make sure you use both throughout the day.